-© Tony Drakeford

-"Stag-nation!
-We've all got to help save this endangered species" (Front-page headline, Bexley Mercury, June 1997)

-1. Aims

-- To protect, conserve and enhance the nationally significant populations of stag beetle in London. - To ascertain the reasons for the uneven distribution of stag beetle populations across London. - To maintain the stag beetle as a valued London species through increasing public awareness of their importance and that of their dead wood habitat.
+© Tony Drakeford "Stag-nation!
+We've all got to help save this endangered species" Front-page headline, Bexley Mercury, June 1997 1.
+Aims - To protect, conserve and enhance where appropriate the nationally significant populations of stag beetle in London and their distribution. - To ascertain the reasons for the uneven distribution of stag beetle populations across London. - To maintain the stag beetle as a valued London species.